Edward Jay Wang, PhD

 TEDxSJI: What if we can live in a world where we can track our health like the way we do with the weather?

-Research Talk: The Next Billion Medical Devices
+Research Talk: The Next Billion Medical Devices (UChicago)

-My research focuses on developing new sensing techniques for monitoring a person's health more continuously, conveniently, and cheaply with a goal of ultimately bringing clinical sensing out of the clinic.
-I am actively creating new solutions in health monitoring with my expertise in mobile and embedded system prototyping, signal processing, machine learning, and a strong command of medical knowledge.
-I've transformed smartphones into medical devices without any hardware add-ons to screen for anemia and measure blood pressure; developed novel wearable devices that continuously track blood pressure and user context; and explored new ways to charge wearable devices right through the body.
 The next generation of medical sensing needs to leave the confines of labs and clinics to be truly usable by everyone.
 This has to start at even the earliest prototypes, something I strive for in all of my work.
 Towards this goal, I have tested technologies in patient rooms, performed in-the-wild studies where users take our prototypes home, and even partnered with various NGOs to perform true user testing in places like the Peruvian jungle.
+As a faculty entrepreneur, I actively engage in translation of my research towards commercialization and regulatory clearance.

 Contact me at: ejaywang {at} ucsd {dot} edu